osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 Type Message
 ============

-In the on-premise PI System, types are interpreted either as asset types or container types depending on type classification.
+In an on-premises PI System, types are interpreted either as asset types or container types depending on the type classification.
 The keywords in the type definition are interpreted as follows:

 +--------------------+-------------+---------------+------------------------------------------------------------+